 - How much grace period must I be given before my rent is considered late and what are the late charges?

-Your TAR lease states that rent is due and payable on the 2st of each month and is late and delinquent in not paid by the 2nd.
+Your TAR lease states that rent is due and payable on the 1st of each month and is late and delinquent if not paid by the 2nd of the month.
 Late charges are 10% of the monthly rent and $10 per day thereafter.

 - I have always paid my rent on time.
 Why did I receive a 3-day notice when the rent was only 6 days late?

 The rent is due on the first of the month.
-If the rent is not posted in our office by the date stated on your lease, we serve a 3-day notice to vacate to the tenant.
+If the rent is not posted in our office by the date stated on your lease, we send a 3-day notice to vacate to the tenant.

 - I am an excellent resident and take good care of the home.
 Can you waive my late charges?

 No. We do not waive late charges.
 Fair Housing laws require that we treat all our residents equally.
 We cannot decide if one resident is more deserving than another of paying late charges, therefore we enforce late charges across the board

 - Do you offer direct debit to pay the rent?

 We offer the availability to pay your lease payments online via credit/debit card or an e-check from your checking or savings account.
 You can make a one-time payment or sign up to have your payments automatically withdrawn each month at www.KatyPropertyManagement.com.
 It’s that easy!
 No more hassle and no more late payments.